 Welcome to Cherokee County

-Cherokee County was created by the Alabama legislature on 1836 Jan.
-9. It was named for the Cherokee Indians, who ceded the land that now comprises the county to the Federal government by the treaty of New Echota, 1835 Dec.
-29. Cherokee County is located in the northeastern portion of the state, in the Appalachian Mountains.
-Cherokee County encompasses 553 square miles.
-It is bordered on the north by DeKalb County, on the west by Etowah County, on the south by Calhoun and Cleburne, and the east by Chattooga and Floyd Counties, GA.
+Cherokee County was created by the Alabama legislature on January 9, 1836.
+It was named for the Cherokee Indians who ceded the land to the Federal government by the Treaty of New Echota, December 29, 1835.
+Cherokee County is located in the foothills of the Appalachian Mountains and encompasses 553 square miles.
+It is bordered on the north by DeKalb County, on the west by Etowah County, on the south by Calhoun and Cleburne Counties, and the east by Chattooga and Floyd Counties, GA.

 ALL COUNTY OFFICES WILL BE CLOSED ON MONDAY, SEPTEMBER 1st IN OBSERVANCE OF LABOR DAY.
 OFFICES WILL REOPEN ON TUESDAY, SEPTEMBER 2nd at 8:00 AM.

 Alabama Waste Disposal will be observing the holiday, as well.